 Everyone who drives needs some form of auto insurance, if not to cover the costs of damage to their own vehicle, then at least to cover damage to other people’s property.
 But the days of visiting an insurer or broker’s office or phoning them for a quote are numbered, as most people get quotes and buy car insurance online.

 - Convenience.
-You can get a quote and buy insurance 24/7 on any device connected to the Internet.
+You can get a quote and buy insurance 24/7 on any device connected to the internet.

 - Immediate coverage.
 You can print out your policy at the point of purchase and be covered instantly.

 - Instant quotes.
-Online insurance comparison sites bring all the insurers and their policies together in one place for you to compare.
+Online insurance comparison sites bring all of the insurers and their policies together in one place for you to compare.
 No more jumping between providers’ websites to find the best rate.

 - Money savings.
 Buying online is cheaper, as many insurers offer a discount for doing so.

-Online car insurance quotes
+Compare online car insurance quotes